AndreOrl/Baumeister/README.md

 {
 }
 ```
-After comiplation you are ready to use the newly generated builder.
+After compilation you are ready to use the newly generated builder.
 ## Examples

 ### Simple Example